linux-minidisc/linux-minidisc/README.md

 Formatting of NetMD discs is now possible from the QHiMDTransfer GUI, and the write-protect status can be queried with `netmd_is_disc_writable()` (the GUI takes care of disabling write features if the disc is write-protected).

+## Group information moved into `netmd_dev_handle`

+Because certain operations need to update group information, it makes sense that group information is treated as part of the NetMD device handle.
+This should allow for easy invalidation and update of group information.